A writing style guide is essential for any business — especially if there are multiple content writers on the team.

 What Not to Include In Your Style Guide

 It can be tempting to create the most comprehensive style guide of all time.
 But when documents get incredibly long, it can become a little hard to use on a day-to-day basis.
 Aim for "comprehensive, yet usable" by intentionally cutting some sections.
-The most common sections that people are tempted to include, but which I recommend exist in another document, are:
+Common sections you should omit from your style guide include:

-- Nitty gritty rules around logo usage or other visual style guide elements.
+Many teams fail to realize that a brand’s logo can affect SEO.
+For those who know this information, you may be tempted to include rules around logo usage or other visual style guide elements in your writing style guide.
+Don’t.
 With some basic exceptions, these would be saved for a separate brand or visual style guide.

 How to Get Others to Use Your Style Guide